-- WEBSITE_ID always sent, - USER_ID if it is set.
-Read more about the User ID,

-- EMAIL if it is set.
-Read more about the email, - VISITOR ID always sent, ID of the mobile application user, generated by SDK - DEVICE_ID an Advertising ID that, by default, is fetched automatically when the tracker instance is created.
-In order to set device ID see Device ID section below.
+- WEBSITE_ID always sent, - USER ID if it is set.
+Read more about the User ID, - EMAIL if it is set.
+Read more about the email, - VISITOR_ID always sent, ID of the mobile application user, generated by SDK - DEVICE_ID an Advertising ID that, by default, is fetched automatically when the tracker instance is created.
+To turn off automatic fetch, use the setTrackDeviceId(boolean isTracked) method: